maxlavr/centos-7/screen_resolution_console/readme.md

 	# 347	1600×1200	32

-	# after type your QUALITY please save your changes
+	# after type your RESOLUTION please save your changes
 	# and save configuration grub2

 > grub2-mkconfig /boot/grub2/grub.conf

 ![img3](./imgs/3.png)

-	# plaease reboot and enjoy your new video quality
+	# plaease reboot and enjoy your new screen resolution